Österreichisches Felsbildermuseum

 Description

-The museum was founded by Prof Dr. Ernst Burgstaller.
+The museum was founded by Prof Dr. Ernst Burgstaller (*1906-✝2000).
 He explored such engravings all over Austria for decades and was convinced they were of prehistoric origin.
-Unfortunately there is no way to determine the age with geophysical methods, but the limestone is weathered rather fast, and so modern interpretations assume the were created since the Middle Ages.
-It seems the symbols have religious meaning, the Christian symbols are obvious, the others seem to be pre-Christian.
+Unfortunately there is no way to determine the age with geophysical methods, but the limestone is weathered rather fast, and so modern interpretations assume they were created since the Middle Ages.
+It seems the symbols have religious meaning, the Christian symbols are obvious, a few seem to be of pre-Christian or at least pagan origin.
+However, the dates already mentioned are a clear indication of a much younger age.
 The place was used by dairymaids to pray for the fertility of the alpine pastures once a year until World War II.
-As a result Ernst Burgstaller had rather eccentric opinions about the origin of the engravings, heavily influenced by the NAZI ideology which tried to establish a scientific theory about Germanic origins.
-Finally, the museum was split into parts and the NAZI stuff was removed in 2015.
-We are not sure if the museum still exists, as it is not mentioned on the official list of museums anymore.
-Our guess is, it was replaced by the exhibition about mountaineer Gerlinde Kaltenbrunner.
+In other words, Ernst Burgstaller probably had rather eccentric, almost esoteric views on the origin of engravings.